 Anyone who knows me well knows one of my favorite things to say is “God’s Perfect Timing.”
 I’ve had plenty of opportunities to be amazed at how perfect His timing is and by this season in my life I don’t even doubt it anymore.
 So, two weeks ago tonight when I was running out of my brand new condo with only my nightgown on over jeans, a jacket, my purse and phone, because of a three-alarm 100-foot-high fire less than a half a block away, one of the things that went through my mind was, “How is this God’s Perfect Timing?”

-I’ve included a series of sunset photos taken at the beach in my hometown by my sister-in-law, Nina, in this post because they bring me a sense of peace and I feel that the one fire photo I’ve included shows it all.
+I’ve included a series of sunset photos taken at the beach in my hometown by my little brother in this post because they bring me a sense of peace and I feel that the one fire photo I’ve included shows it all.
 Also, please take a moment and read my last blog post “Anything Worth Having Is Worth Waiting For!”, if you haven’t yet, to get up to speed on the new condo story.

 After several delays, Hubby and I were scheduled to move out of a temporary storage unit into our new condo on April 4th, but when circumstances changed one more time, we ended up moving on Tuesday, March 26th.
 We needed to stay in a hotel for three nights because we couldn’t get our refrigerator delivery re-scheduled for a few days, making our first night in the long awaited for condo Friday, March 29th.